Cemempamoi/simba/README.md

 ## Intallation
 SIMBa is available on pypi, it can be installed with `pip install simbapy`.
-Note that this will NOT install SIPPY to avoid compatibility issues.
-SIMBa will only try to use Matlab for initilization by default, but you can install SIPPY separately.
+Note that this will NOT install SIPPY or matlabengine to avoid compatibility issues (typically dependent on your MATLAB version).
+You can install them separately to allow Simba's initialization properties.

 Alternatively, you can clone this github repository to use simba locally.